JavierReyes1/learn-config-nvim/README.md

 I have to set up an lsp, and will be setting up the java jdtls as best as I can (java is not easy to set up).

-Anyone is more than welcome to suggest new configuration lines and techniques as long as it's not AI generated.

-All these files will be uploaded from my terminal, using 'git' and git commands locally.
-Some of these files won't make much sense to more experienced developers but this is a learning curve.